Emotional intelligence in the workplace

 Emotional intelligence benefits individuals by providing them with skills needed to improve working relationships and develop higher levels of resilience in response to change, and increasing self-awareness and greater self-control.”

-Benefit #4: Emotional intelligence increases accountability
+Emotional intelligence and accountability

 Theodore Roosevelt once said: